 - The idea of heaven not being heaven without your loved ones.
 (Job: A Comedy of Justice)

 Heinlein's protagonists are typically geniuses, often with perfect memory and a love for mathematics.
 They have held opinions covering most of the political spectrum, to the point where the oft-made argument "Heinlein's heroes all have his political opinions!" needs to account for the fact that the sum total of "political opinions held by Heinlein protagonists" includes many mutually contradictory ideas.
 For that matter, Heinlein himself expounded the merits of wildly different political opinions; several of his earliest books were essentially guided tours through a couple of (non-Marxist) anarcho-socialist future paradises

-— and he would reference said paradise throughout much of his future work.
+— and he would reference this paradise throughout much of his future work.